-Leona (Barbara Stanwyck) is an invalid woman stuck at home on here own.
-She waits for her husband to come home from work at night but for some reason he is running extremely late and Leona has not been informed of his whereabouts.
-With a phone by her side table, she tries to find out where her husband could be but while making the many phone calls she is accidentally transfer into another conversation.
-During this conversation, Leona listens to what she thinks is some type of murder plot.
+Leona (Barbara Stanwyck) is an invalid woman stuck at home alone.
+She waits for her husband to come home from work at night, but for some reason, he is running extremely late, and Leona has not been informed of his whereabouts.
+With a phone by her side table, she tries to find out where her husband could be, but while making the many phone calls, she is accidentally transferred into another conversation.
+During this conversation, Leona listens to what she thinks is some murder plot.

-For those who are not aware, this film is actually based on a well known play/drama which was originally presented on Radio.
-Based on the success of playing on the radio waves, it was turned into a feature film
+For those who are unaware, this film is based on a well-known play/drama originally presented on Radio.
+Based on the success of playing on the radio waves, it was turned into a feature film.

 During one night, Leona will interact with people from the present and her past.
-The film is dialogue-heavy, and the film also likes to back and forth to give its audiences a greater insight into its characters.
-One of these characters is Leona’s husband, Henry (Burt Lancaster) we see how the two met initially but we consistently question if Leona’s husband is good or bad…
+The film is dialogue-heavy and likes to go back and forth to give its audiences a greater insight into its characters.
+One of these characters is Leona’s husband, Henry (Burt Lancaster); we see how the two met initially, but we consistently question if Leona’s husband is good or bad…

-It’s genuinely pleasing when these films go back in time, and I enjoy seeing how certain characters met or how side characters come into play with this main mystery phone call that received by Leona.
-The film also shows us a greater understanding of Leona’s medical condition and how she became to be invalid living in her bedroom.
-Bascilly this film is detail heavy and it’s perfect to see in this thriller.
-No gaps are left from the plot.
+It’s genuinely pleasing when these films go back in time, and I enjoy seeing how certain characters met or how side characters come into play with this main mystery phone call that was received by Leona.
+The film also shows us a greater understanding of Leona’s medical condition and how she became invalid, living in her bedroom.
+Basically, this film is detail-heavy and perfect to see in a thriller.
+No gaps are left in the plot.

-Performances are great partially Barbara Stanwyck who plays Leona Stevenson.
-It’s fun to see how we as the audiences can feel supportive of this character in one scene but within a matter of minutes, our mindset on this character can actually change instantly.
+Performances are great, partially Barbara Stanwyck, who plays Leona Stevenson.
+It’s fun to see how we, as the audience, can feel supportive of this character in one scene, but within a matter of minutes, our mindset on this character can actually change instantly.
 This is one element of the twists and turns which are enjoyable throughout the film.

 Overall, Sorry, Wrong Number is quite an enjoyable thriller with additional elements of both drama and suspense.
-With only a couple of minor predictable elements, this is a film with surprising outcomes.
-The pace and style reminds me of something we would see from the director Alfred Hitchcock made this film a must-watch for any movie lover.
+With only a few minor predictable elements, this film has surprising outcomes.
+The pace and style remind me of something we would see from the director Alfred Hitchcock made this film a must-watch for any movie lover.

 7.5/10